QundaiCai314/Construct_paper-cai/README.md

   ~/.codex/skills/constructivist-paper-cai
 ```

-Replace `YOUR_USERNAME` with the GitHub account or organization that owns the repository.
+Replace `qundaicai314` with the GitHub account or organization that owns the repository.
 Restart Codex if the skill does not appear immediately.

 ## Usage